Skip to content

 Beginner, Intermediate or Advanced

-So is D-Prep for beginners? …an introduction to winter camping that covers novice stove use, outdoor cooking basics and cold weather management?
+So is D-Prep for beginners? …intended to be an introduction to winter camping that covers novice stove use, outdoor cooking basics and cold weather management?
 Is it 101-level learning where you are taught how to put on snowshoes, hold an ice axe and tie basic knots for your very first time?
-That sounds more like the the AMS 6-Day Mountaineering Course to me:
+That sounds way more like the the AMS 6-Day Mountaineering Course to me:

 The required skills are appropriately noted too: none!